mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### Capitalization

 We use a few different forms of capitalization.
-Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
+Title case capitalizes the first letter of every word except articles, prepositions that are two or three characters long, and conjunctions.
+Typically, we use title case for document titles (H1s) and H2s.

+- Temporary Access Integrations
+- Run the Import

 Sentence case capitalizes the first letter of the first word.
-Typically, we use title case for document titles and H2s, and sentence case for other headings.
+We use sentence case for headings that are not H1s or H2s.

+- Create new files
+- Set up a public/private key pair

+Capitalize names that may appear in headings, regardless of the type of heading.

+- Create the new Dockerfile

 When writing out an email address or website URL, use all lowercase.